-Figure 68: Feedback of Youth Needs, Wants and Desires
+Figure 56: Feedback Needs

 South Dade Youth Summit Feedback

 On April 15, 2023, The Youth Leaders from the Optimist Foundation of Greater Goulds, Florida partnered with the CMA/ELW Team to provide the Young residents with a voice in this Disparity Study at the South Dade Regional Library.
 Approximately 12-15 students participated in an honest dialogue that yielded powerful results.
 The priorities noted above represented their experiences in school, in their neighborhoods and their aspirations and/or desires for post high school experiences.